REVENGE977/stremio-enhanced/README.md

 ## 🐛 Known Issues
 - Subtitles are not available for **some** streams that have embedded subs.
 This seems to be an issue with either [Stremio Web](https://web.stremio.com/) or Stremio Service, as it also occurs in the browser.
 Subtitles do work fine for **most** streams though.
+- On macOS, you'll need to bypass Gatekeeper to run the app.
+This is because the app is not signed.

 ## 📃 Todo List
 You can find the current list of tasks and planned features in the [todo.md](./todo.md) file.